lerer-veracode/Veracode-manual-for-GitHub/README.md

 In addition, you can think on shared Secret - but keep in mind Pipeline Scan throughput to not exceed 6 scans/min

 ### Auto Pull request for vulnerable dependencies after merge into Main/Master
 Right after a pull request is approved, the target branch will issue a `push` event (as new code is merged).
-This is an opportunity to run a scan to auto create Pull request based on the Vulnerable Methods found in a scan.
+This is an opportunity to run a scan to auto create Pull request (based on the Vulnerable Methods or Severity of Vulnerabilities found in a scan).

 __[Veracode SCA Auto pull request](https://help.veracode.com/r/t_configure_auto_pr)__ only apply to [supported languages](https://help.veracode.com/r/Understanding_Automatic_Pull_Request_Support): Java, Python, Ruby, JavaScript, Objective-C, and PHP